onewhim/onewhim/web/README.md

 #### Onewhim

-This is the website of Onewhim, working in progress.
+This is the website of Onewhim.
+Work in progress, star now to keep an eye on us!

 Built with:

 - React
 - Next.js
-- Zustand
 - Tailwind CSS
-- Radix
-- shadcn/ui